When Walls Speak: Understanding Property Disclosure and the Seller’s Duty

 What must a seller disclose when selling a property in South Africa?

-A seller is legally required to disclose all latent defects, hidden faults not visible on a normal inspection, that the seller is aware of.
-Common disclosable defects include roof leaks, rising damp, structural cracks or movement, drainage problems, termite or wood-borer infestation, boundary disputes, and servitudes affecting the property.
-The seller is not required to disclose defects they genuinely don't know about, but claiming ignorance of a defect they clearly knew about is fraudulent misrepresentation and not protected by the voetstoots clause.
+A seller is legally required to disclose all latent defects, the hidden faults not visible on a normal inspection, that the seller is aware of.
+Common examples include roof leaks, rising damp, structural cracks or movement, drainage that backs up after heavy rain, termite or wood-borer damage, boundary disputes, and servitudes that affect how the property can be used.
+The test is knowledge: if you know about a fault a buyer cannot see, you must declare it, even if you believe it is minor.
+You are not required to disclose defects you genuinely do not know about, and you are not expected to be a building inspector on your own home.
+But claiming ignorance of something you clearly knew, a leak you have been catching in a bucket for two winters, is fraudulent misrepresentation, and the voetstoots clause offers no cover for it.
+When you are unsure whether something counts, the safe course is to write it down and let the buyer decide.

 What is the voetstoots clause and does it still apply?

 The voetstoots clause, meaning 'as is', protects the seller against claims for latent defects the seller was unaware of.
-It does not protect sellers against claims arising from defects they knew about and concealed.
-The Consumer Protection Act has further reduced the scope of voetstoots in transactions between a juristic seller and a private consumer.
-In most private residential sales between individuals, the clause still applies to genuinely unknown defects, but the disclosure form in the offer to purchase is the practical mechanism for managing what is and isn't known.
+It does not protect a seller against claims arising from defects they knew about and concealed.
+The Consumer Protection Act has narrowed voetstoots further in transactions between a juristic seller, a company or close corporation, and a private consumer, which is why it bites hardest on developers and speculators who sell in the course of business.
+In an ordinary sale between two private individuals, the clause still applies to genuinely unknown defects, so a seller who truly did not know about a problem is generally protected.
+The practical point is that voetstoots and disclosure work together rather than against each other.
+The clause handles what nobody knew; the disclosure form handles what the seller did know.
+A seller who completes the form honestly rarely needs to lean on voetstoots at all, because there is nothing hidden left to argue about.

 What happens if a seller fails to disclose a defect in South Africa?